-Within fifteen (15) days after the receipt of a notice of an alleged violation and a sanction, the provider may request an informal hearing with the Department's Deputy Director, Health Care Quality, Financing and Purchasing or his/her designee.
+Within fifteen (15) days after the receipt of a notice of an alleged violation and a sanction, the provider may request an informal hearing with the Department of Human Services (DHS).
 This informal hearing will provide an opportunity for the provider to discuss the issues and attempt to come to a mutually agreeable resolution, thereby obviating the need for a formal administrative hearing.
 Informal dispositions may also be made of any contested case by stipulation, consent order, or default.